rjsalvadorr/portfolio-v4a/content/blog/code/broquest/index.md

 Hell, building a _playable_ game feels like it's an achievement in itself.
 All of this gave me tons of respect for serious game devs.

 Game dev'ing is really fun stuff though.
-It felt like Bob Ross's feelings about the canvas:
+It let me understand Bob Ross's feelings about the canvas:

 > See how you can move things around?
 You have unlimited power on this canvas -- can literally, literally move mountains